shephertz/App42_PHP_SDK/README.md

 NOTE : You have to open curl settings in php.ini file

+Steps:

-Steps: Open php.ini ---> search with keyword "curl" ---> remove ";" before "extension=php_curl.dll"
+1. Open php.ini and search with keyword "curl"

+2. remove ";" before "extension=php_curl.dll"

+3. ready to go.